 Employment Rights Bill Update – What Employers Need to Know Now

 After years of relatively little movement in UK employment law, the Employment Rights Bill (ERB) is set to mark the biggest shift in employment law in a generation.
 The Bill has already passed through the House of Commons and is now approaching its third reading in the House of Lords, commencing 3 September.
 From there, it will enter what is known as ‘parliamentary ping-pong’ – the stage where the Bill moves back and forth between the Commons and the Lords until both Houses agree on the final wording.
 If the Lords propose amendments, the Commons can accept or reject them and send the Bill back again.
-This process continues until compromise is reached, though by convention the Lords usually give way after a couple of rounds, particularly where a manifesto commitment is involved.
+This process continues until a compromise is reached, though by convention the Lords usually give way after a couple of rounds, particularly where a manifesto commitment is involved.

-We anticipate the government will want this process finished before the next parliamentary recess (for party conferences) on 19 September, which means by the end of September we expect to start working with clients to plan ahead and ensure minimal business impact.
+We anticipate the government will want this process finished before the next parliamentary recess (for party conferences) on 19 September, which means by the end of September, we expect to start working with clients to plan ahead and ensure minimal business impact.

 Current Status of the Bill

 We have already looked at the totality of the changes coming.
-Here we look further at some of the proposed amendments:
+Here, we look further at some of the proposed amendments:

-- The government has now toned down its position slightly on fire and rehire.
+· The government has now toned down its position slightly on fire and rehire.
 The fire & rehire ban will now only preclude dismissals to make changes to an employee’s contractual pay, number of working hours, pension, shift times and length and time off rights.
-Although on the face of it this appears to have watered down the protections, in reality these are the types of changes that often lead to a dismissal and re-engagement following consultation.
+Although on the face of it this appears to have watered down the protections, in reality, these are the types of changes that often lead to a dismissal and re-engagement following consultation.
 Therefore, even with this amendment, the fire and re-hire provisions of the ERB will still be onerous on employers.

 Government review of parental leave regime